Antipodes and involutions: The fundamental basis for

 \section{The fundamental basis for $\QSym$}

 The {\em fundamental quasisymmetric function} corresponding to a partition $\al$ can be defined as

+The formula for $S$ in the fundamental basis first occurs in~\cite{mr:dqf}.
 Our proof for the formula for the antipode of $\QSym$ in the fundamental basis will be very similar to the one for the monomial basis.
 We will arrange the notation and exposition to emphasize this fact.

 Associated with any composition $\al=(a_1,\dots,a_l)$ is its {\em rim-hook diagram} which has $a_i$ cells in the $i$th row from the bottom and the last cell of row $a_i$ is in the same column as the first cell of row $a_{i+1}$.
 We make no distinction between a composition and its diagram.
 For example